Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Abstract

 \section{Abstract}

-Recent findings by \citet{cohen_gradient_2021} demonstrate that when training neural networks with full-batch gradient descent with step size $\eta$, the largest eigenvalue~$\lambda_{\max}$ of the full-batch Hessian consistently stabilizes at $\lambda_{\max}=2/\eta$.
+Recent findings by \citet{cohen_gradient_2021} demonstrate that when training neural networks using full-batch gradient descent with step size $\eta$, the largest eigenvalue~$\lambda_{\max}$ of the full-batch Hessian consistently stabilizes around $2/\eta$.
 These results have significant implications for convergence and generalization.
-This, however, is not the case of mini-batch stochastic gradient descent (SGD), limiting the broader applicability of its consequences.
-We show that SGD trains in a different regime we term Edge of Stochastic Stability (\textsc{EoSS}).
+This, however, is not the case for mini-batch optimization algorithms, limiting the broader applicability of the consequences of these findings.
+We show that mini-batch Stochastic Gradient Descent (SGD) trains in a different regime, which we term Edge of Stochastic Stability (\textsc{EoSS}).
 In this regime, what stabilizes at $2/\eta$ is \emph{Batch Sharpness}: the expected directional curvature of mini-batch Hessians along their corresponding stochastic gradients.
 As a consequence, $\lambda_{\max}$---which is generally smaller than \emph{Batch Sharpness}---is suppressed, aligning with the long-standing empirical observation that smaller batches and larger step sizes favor flatter minima.
 We further discuss implications for mathematical modeling of SGD trajectories.